kwaazaar/Resonance/README.md

 Messages are always *delivered* in the order of publication: first in, first out (fifo).
 However, this is no guarantee that messages are also processed in the same order: when a subscription is consumed by multiple eventconsumers, perhaps each processing messages on multiple threads, it is very likely that the processing of a later message finishes sooner than earlier messages.
 It is a best practice to design a consuming system in such way that it handles these situations gracefully, eg. by dropping older messages.

 However, this is often not very trivial, especially when different parts of a business process are handled by different subsystems.
-These systems are normally not aware of eachother and have no clue what messages the others have or have not processed.
+These systems are normally not aware of eachother and have no knowledge about which messages others have or have not processed.
 In this case *functional ordering* can be used.

 Functional ordering means that messages are still delivered in the order of publication, but this is done *per functional key*.
 The functional key can be specified for a message, which allows all messages marked with the same functional key to be delivered in the correct order.